A-Sadek/FibrilSite/README.md

 # FibrilSite
 **FibrilSite** is a computational pipeline to define fibril sites (i.e., pockets) and identify shared features across a database of defined sites.
+The results of applying this framework to 61 sites from 19 fibril structures is reported in
+> Mapping the Structural Landscape of Amyloid Fibrils to Guide Polymorph-Specific Therapeutics

 Fibril surface sites are extracted from fibril surface as point clouds featurized with surface properties including Poisson–Boltzmann continuum electrostatics, hydrophobicity, shape index and hydrogen bond donors/acceptor patterns.